powersagitar/ics4u/culminating-mastermind/docs/tests/tests-codebreaker.md

 ## Basic Algorithm

-Basic algorithm would not find the secret code.
+Basic algorithm would almost never find the secret code (did not find the secret code in this case).

 This is intended behavior.